 The District Court Trustee is responsible for all matters relating to the establishment, modification, and enforcement of support orders issued by the Douglas County District Court.
 The District Court Trustee is empowered to pursue all civil… Read More

 The office opened on May 1, 1995.
 All orders for support entered effective January 1, 1995, require the District Court Trustee to provide enforcement services for the case.
-Payments are to be made through the Kansas Payment Center, and are… Read More
+Payments are to be made through the Kansas Payment Center, and are disbursed… Read More

 For any new or modified support order entered on or after January 1, 1995, the District Court Trustee will automatically provide enforcement services.
-A mandatory fee of 5% will be deducted from support collected to defray the expenses of the… Read More
+A mandatory fee of 5% will be deducted from support collected to defray the expenses of the office… Read More

 Douglas County Court Services is located in the basement level of the Judicial and Law Enforcement Center located at 111 E. 11th street Lawrence, KS.

 Payments for court costs, restitution and fines can be made in person or via mail.
-If payment is being made in person, it may be paid by cash, check, money order or cashier’s check, payable to DOUGLAS COUNTY DISTRICT COURT, in the Clerk’s Office… Read More
+If payment is being made in person, it may be paid by cash, check, money order or cashier’s check, payable to DOUGLAS COUNTY DISTRICT COURT, in the Clerk’s… Read More

 In all felony cases a Pre Sentence Investigation (PSI) is ordered by the court upon a conviction/plea prior to sentencing.
-The PSI report will contain an individual’s criminal history along with the current severity level of conviction(s).
-The… Read More
+The PSI report will contain an individual’s criminal history along with the current severity level of conviction(s).… Read More

 Your Probation Officer will work with you to help you successfully abide by/complete all conditions of your probation.
-In addition to promoting public safety, probation is designed to help you work on areas of your life that may have contributed… Read More
+In addition to promoting public safety, probation is designed to help you work on areas of your life that may have contributed to… Read More

 It is up to the individual discretion of each judge.
 In general, it is not permitted.
 The judges feel it is important that jurors focus their attention on witnesses and information rather than on taking notes.